Installing Macros From Listings

 Shortcuts saved in the normal template will be available to all documents.
 Shortcuts saved in the active document will be available only to that document.

-Word 2007 allows regularly used macros to be added to the Quick Access Toolbar (QAT).
+Word 2007 and above allow regularly used macros to be added to the Quick Access Toolbar (QAT).
 Right click the QAT and select 'Customize Quick Access Toolbar'

 At the next dialog, select 'Macros'.